 Don’t let the dispassionate cruelty of the market sink your startup’s prospects before it ever gets a chance to shine.
 Here are the 5 essential steps you’ll need to follow if you want to learn how to start a startup fast.

-1. Start by Plotting out Your Vision
+1. Plot out Your Vision

 The first and most essential step in launching a successful startup is to thoroughly plot out your commercial vision.
-Many entrepreneurs have a rough idea of how they want to foray into the market, yet few of them draft up comprehensive business plans which will steer them through the tumultuous starting period that all startups must endure.
+Many entrepreneurs have a rough idea of how they want to foray into the market, yet few of them draft up comprehensive business plans that will steer them through the tumultuous starting period that all startups must endure.

 You can’t content yourself with vague details regardless of how ambitious you are, as even the most dedicated entrepreneurs need a roadmap to follow if they don’t want to get lost or outcompeted in the open marketplace.

 Those who want to set up a high-growth business can’t simply snap their fingers and expect the profits to start rolling in.
 You should review McKinsey’s comprehensive business planning manual, which has been made publicly available, as this will elucidate the fine details you dare not ignore if you want your startup to be prosperous sooner rather than later.

 This manual and similar guides will help you as you draft a business plan that’s tailor-made for your startup, but remember that there’s no one-size-fits-all approach to commercial success.
 Manuals of this nature are excellent for giving you a general overview of what’s expected in a business plan, but you’ll also want to remember that your startup must chart its own course with its own specific strengths and weaknesses in mind.